Bullying Prevention &

 Bullying Prevention & Education Grant (BPEG)

-High Plains is excited to announce that we have been awarded continuation for the Bullying Prevention & Education (BPEG) for the next three years!
+High Plains is excited to announce that we have been awarded continuation for the Bullying Prevention & Education (BPEG) for the next two years!
 This competitive grant provides us with evidenced based bullying prevention and educational strategies and opportunities for students, staff, and family engagement.
 An annual anonymous student perception survey will be give to students each year for student grades 3 and up to monitor prevention efforts and make deicisions to continue to make High Plains a great school where all students feel safe and welcome.
 The survey requires parent permission: please clink on the link to sign permission for your child to participate in the survey.
 (If your child is a returning 4th-8th grader, and you have already completed this permission form, you do not need to complete it again):

 What is Bullying?

 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.
 Bullying can affect everyone—those who are bullied, those who bully, and those who witness bullying.
 Bullying is linked to many negative outcomes including impacts on mental health, substance use, and suicide. (stopbullying.gov)